-The British Virgin Island’s truly do offer something for everyone. whether you are looking to escape it all, in the privacy of your own secluded beach, or join the exhilarating and debaucheries escapades where most charterers begin, and the place to which cruising sailors the world over make pilgrimages by the hundreds, year after year.
+The British Virgin Islands truly offer something for everyone, whether you are looking to escape it all in the privacy of your own secluded beach, or to join the exhilarating debaucheries and escapades where most charterers begin, and the place to which cruising sailors make pilgrimages by the hundreds, year after year.

 Come and experience the smooth sailing, relaxed atmosphere and attentive customer service we have to offer.

-BVI wintertime is set by what some call "high season", a term used to signify the busy time of the year for the highest number of visitors visiting the BVI.
-December 15 through April 15 is the high season, with the weather being the optimum, especially for those coming from the frigid temperatures back home.
+The BVI wintertime is set as, what some call, the "high season", used to signify the busiest time of the year with the highest number of visitors.
+December 15 through April 15 is the high season, with optimal weather, especially for those coming from the frigid home temperatures.

-The pre-high season begins around mid-November with the daytime temperatures around 85 degrees Fahrenheit and lowering to the mid 70's at night.
-Come summertime, around June, things begin to change the warmer temperatures.
-Temperatures tend to go into the high 80's during the day and dropping to the high 70's at night.
+The pre-high season begins around mid-November with the daytime temperatures around 85 degrees Fahrenheit and dropping to the mid 70's at night.
+Come summertime, around June, things begin to change to warmer temperatures which go into the high 80's during the day and dropping to the high 70's at night.

-Keep in mind nearly year round the trade winds that come off the African coast keeps the humidity factor way down.
-July through mid-September can be on the warm side, daytime temperatures reaching the low 90's and the nighttime temperatures dipping into the low 80's.
+Keep in mind that nearly all year-round the trade winds that come off the African coast keep the humidity low.
+July through mid-September can be on the warm side, with daytime temperatures reaching the low 90's and the nighttime temperatures dipping into the low 80's.

 July to October is our hurricane season.
-Whilst many people are concerned to charter during this time, there really is a very low chance of a hurricane affecting your vacation.
+While many people are worried about chartering during this time, there really is a very low chance of a hurricane affecting your vacation.
 In the unusual event of a hurricane heading directly for the islands, we may need to call the boat back in.
 We will help you to find a hotel, at your expense, and you will be refunded, or offered credit, for lost time on the boat, during the period we have recalled the boat.
-Circumstances permitted, once the storm has passed you will be able to continue your charter as normal.
+Circumstances permitted, once the storm has passed, you will be able to continue your charter as normal.